By DullesMoms, May 2023

 In the heart of the nation’s capital, the National Zoo isn’t just a place to see animals from across the globe; it’s also an important institution of education, conservation, and research.
 Spanning 163 acres in the Rock Creek Park area of Washington, DC, the National Zoo has been a beloved destination for families since 1889!

-Founded in 1889 and part of the Smithsonian Institution, it boasts more than 2,100 animals representing almost 400 different species, and you’ll find many in the zoo’s themed exhibits.
-A few popular ones include:
+Founded in 1889 and part of the Smithsonian Institution, it boasts more than 2,100 animals representing almost 400 different species.
+You’ll find them all in the zoo’s themed exhibits, including the Africa Trail, Elephant Trails, Great Cats, Primates, Small Mammal House, and more!

 In addition to all the new animals your family will meet, enjoy all the zoo offers.
 From food stands to cafes, there are plenty of dining options available.
 There are also plenty of fun, interactive opportunities!
 Kids are invited to play on the “Me and the Bee” playground, cool off in the “Squirt Zoo” (seasonal), and even ride a carousel (fee-based)!